 A visit to Hierve el Agua makes for an excellent day trip from Oaxaca City.
 The site features beautiful naturally occurring rock structures, a swimming pool, and stunning views of the surrounding hills.
 Several kilometers of hiking trails wind their way through the area.
+It’s also possible to camp.
 In this guide, I explain, step-by-step, how to visit Hierve el Agua from Oaxaca City independently and without a tour.
 I also outline a few interesting sites to visit in the surrounding area.

 What is Hierve el Agua?

 Hierve el Agua is a geological site located in the state of Oaxaca in Southern Mexico.
 The site contains a unique series of natural rock formations.
 From a distance, these formations look a lot like waterfalls.
 Because of this, they are often described as petrified waterfalls (cascadas petrificadas in spanish.)
 The name Hierve el Agua means ‘the water boils’ in Spanish.

 Along with the rock formations, Hierve el Agua also contains several kilometers of hiking trails and some beautiful swimming pools where you can relax in the cool water overlooking the surrounding hills.

 These formations were formed by small amounts of spring water flowing over a cliff.
 An event which took place over the course of several thousand years.
 The spring water, which is saturated with calcium carbonate and other minerals, exits the ground at the top of the cliff.
 It then flows over the edge.
 As the water flows down, mineral deposits are left behind on the side of the cliff.
 Over the years, these deposits built up, layer by layer.
 This natural phenomenon happens in the same way that stalactites form in underground caves.